 Celebrating our 90th anniversary school year in 2018-19, Fenwick High School is excited to be fully engaged in Excellence, Leadership, Tradition – The Centennial Campaign for Fenwick High School!
 This transformational campaign will lead Fenwick to its centennial celebration in 2028-29 and solidify the future of Fenwick for its second century, as it is a strategic campaign designed to address Fenwick’s needs for 2029 and beyond.

-With the recent announcements of two of the largest individual gifts in Fenwick history – $3 million from Mike Quinlan ’62 and $1.5 million from Joe Tate ’62 (link to the right) – The Centennial Campaign is well on its way to completion of phase one of Fenwick’s master facilities plan (pictured above).
+With the announcements in 2018 of two of the largest individual gifts in Fenwick history – $3 million from Mike Quinlan ’62 and $1.5 million from Joe Tate ’62 (links to the right) – The Centennial Campaign is well on its way to completion of phase one of Fenwick’s master facilities plan (pictured above).

 Phase One includes two already-completed projects and a major improvement to the Fenwick campus, which began in summer 2018: